Concordium/concordium.github.io/source/mainnet/smart-contracts/best-practices/development.rst

 Development best practices
 ==========================

-This document provides guidelines for developing smart contracts.
+This document provides guidelines for developing smart contracts, including best practices for smart contract development, audit, information about common pitfalls and security vulnerabilities, and how to avoid them.

 It starts with some general thoughts about smart contract development and then gives more details about writing smart contracts in Rust for Concordium.

 Mindset